Loading...

 Once the batch has been tallied, return all ballots to the container, reseal the container, and complete any chain of custody documentation required.
 Return everything to the check-in/out station.

-See Audit Types section for information on each audit type.
+See for information on each audit type.

 A secure auditable paper trail is a key component of a risk-limiting audit.
 The following instructions are recommendations for managing and reconciling batches of ballots to facilitate better RLAs.